Polishevskyi/kotlin_mobile_polishevskyi_automatization/README.md

 # Kotlin Mobile Automation Project

-This project is aimed at automating mobile application testing using Kotlin, Appium, Selenium, and TestNG.
+This project automates mobile application testing using Kotlin, Appium, Selenium, and TestNG.
 It supports testing on both Android and iOS platforms, with integration for BrowserStack for cloud-based testing.

 ## Project Structure

 - **driver**: Contains classes for setting up and managing drivers for Android and iOS platforms using Appium.
 - **pages**: Implements the Page Object Model (POM) pattern for different pages in the app.
 - **utils**: Includes utility classes such as data generators and data providers for TestNG.
-- **tests**: Contains the test cases, which verify various functionalities of the mobile application.
+- **tests**: Contains the test cases, which verify various mobile application functionalities.

 ## Key Components